roxanayahyaabadi/ManeuverDetection/README.md

 # Steering Wheel Angle Detection

 The `Src/SteeringwheelDetection.csv` file shows how to detect the relative Steering Wheel angle using decoding the ArUco marker stuck on the steering wheel.
+To estimate the steering wheel's rotation angle, an ArUco marker attached to the wheel is monitored through a sequence of images.
+By using calibrated camera parameters, the 3D pose of the marker is determined, and rotation vectors are converted into yaw angles to assess the wheel’s orientation.
+Changes in yaw angles between consecutive frames are used to calculate the cumulative rotation from the starting position.
+This process also includes meticulous tracking of each frame's yaw angle and the marker's visibility status.
+If the marker is obscured by a hand, the rotation angle is interpolated using the data from frames before and after the obstruction.

 ![](Media/steering.gif)